 Jennifer Rey, Chief Program Officer has dedicated her career to ending IPV throughout the state of Florida since 2001.
-Ms. Rey oversees AVDA's direct services and violence prevention programs; works closely with service providers and justice system professionals to ensure survivors receive survivor-centered, trauma-informed services and response when interfacing with the domestic violence system of care; and provides education and safety planning for survivors.
+Ms. Rey oversees AVDA's direct services and violence prevention 18 | P a g e e p programs; works closely with service providers and justice system professionals to ensure survivors receive survivor-centered, trauma-informed services and response when interfacing with the domestic violence system of care; and provides education and safety planning for survivors.
 She was awarded the national Purple Ribbon Award by DomesticShelters.org in 2021 for her outstanding work leading a domestic violence center.
 She will oversee the AVDA Outreach Advocacy Manager (who supervises the victim advocate), the DV CCR Coordinator and assist in the creation of curricula, evaluation tools and training as part of the project.

 SME: Destiny by Choice/Dr. J.R.
 Thicklin is president and CEO of Destiny By Choice, Inc. where he empowers lives and shapes destinies of lives impacted by domestic violence and related abuse.
 He is considered a subject matter expert, addressing the issues of domestic and sexual violence in the Black community, the intersectionality between faith and domestic violence as well as faith and mental health.
 He has worked on the front lines as a trailblazer for over 30 years and participated in several research projects addressing culturally specific domestic violence and its impact in the African American Community as well as the role of the church.
-His work has been cited in research journals such as Social Work & Christianity Today and is captured in the manual and guide and DVD "Speaking of Faith: Domestic Violence Programs in the African American Church" in which he collaborated with the Institute on Domestic Violence in the African American Community out of the University of Minnesota School of Social Work.
+His work has been cited in research journals such as Social Work & Christianity Today and is captured in the manual and guide and DVD "Speaking of Faith: Domestic Violence Programs in the African American Community of the University of Minnesota School of Social Work.
 He developed and framed The Clergy Toolkit on Domestic & Sexual Violence in collaboration with Palm Beach County SART (SART).
 He has received many accolades including the Governors Peace at Home Award.